mikolajwojciuk/otomoto-scraper/README.md

 **NOTE:** This process can take a long time, depending on number of cars available on website.
 Progress can be tracked in terminal.

 ### Uploading data to S3
 Demo app is designed to work with data stored in AWS S3 bucket.
-In order to upload data to S3, make sure it have been downloaded.
+In order to upload data to S3, make sure it has been downloaded.
 You also have to create **.env** file, following the provided **.env_template**.
 Script for uploading data to S3 can be found [here](https://github.com/mikolajwojciuk/otomoto-scraper/blob/main/src/db_upload.py).
 When using it, make sure to provide correct bucket name in **upload_to_db** function.
+This step is required if one wants to run the demo app locally.

 ### Demo